writing

 15. Website Testing

 If you enjoy trying new apps and websites and putting them through their paces, there are various sites that will pay you for doing this and reporting back.
-One I wrote about a while ago is What Users Do.
-Another, newer website testing site with a strong community angle is Crowdville.
+One such site site with a strong community angle is Crowdville.
 For more information about this, see my blog post Make Money Testing Apps and Websites with Crowdville.
+Other sites you might like to check out include Testing Time and Respondent.

 16. Blogging